-Format: The best format for handling files on a macOS is Mac OS Extended.
-Assuming you won’t be taking this disk image to another operating system like Windows or Linux, you should stick with the default.
-Want a solution to share across multiple operating systems?
-Review the options in our VeraCrypt guide.
+Format: The best format for handling files on the newest versions of macOS is APFS (Case-sensitive).
+Assuming you won’t be taking this disk image between operating systems, you can stick with the default.

 Encryption: Opt for the strongest encryption option, 256-bit AES encryption.
 Don’t forget to use a strong passphrase to lock your data down.
 Memorize your passphrase or note it in a secure space so that you don’t lose access to your data.